Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Pros:

-- Most feature-packed free tier you'll find
+- Most feature-rich free tier on this list

-- Genuinely scalable as your team grows
+- Scales well as your team grows

 Cons:

-- Steep learning curve for newcomers
+- Steep learning curve — definitely not plug-and-play

 #2.
 Trello — Best for Visual, Card-Based Project Management